andrewferlitsch/Gap/docs/quick-start-guide.md

 ### 3.15 Gender

-When the keyword parameter gender is True, words indicating gender are preserved; otherwise they are removed.
+When the keyword parameter `gender` is `True`, words indicating gender are preserved; otherwise they are removed.
 Transgender is inclusive in the recognition.
 The tag value is set to one of `Vocabulary.MALE`, `Vocabulary.FEMALE` or `Vocabulary.TRANSGENDER`.

 ```python
 # keep/replace gender indicating words